-Basis of accounting refers to when revenue and expenses are recognized in the accounts and reported in the financial statements.
 The proprietary funds are accounted for using the full accrual basis of accounting.
-Their revenues are recognized when they are earned, and their expenses are recognized when they are incurred.
+Their revenues are recognized when they are earned, and their expenses are recognized when they are incurred, regardless of the timing of related cash flows.
 The proprietary funds are accounted for on a cost of services or economic resources measurement focus.
 This means that all assets and all liabilities associated with their activity are included on the statement of net position.